 - Depending on your location, Christmas markets might be referred to as Christkindlmarket, and Weihnachtsmarkt.

-- Load up the car ipod adapter with Christmas jingles and podcasts covering the history and facts of the regions highlights.
+- Load up the car disc jockey with Christmas jingles and podcasts covering the history and facts of the regions highlights.

 For more information, follow these links to the offical webistes: